hypertiny/SenchaBase/README.md

 ## Flash notices

 Flash notices appear in the header and fade out (css animation) after 3 seconds.
 [See example] (http://skit.ch/nip8)

+### Example copy

+* Logged out successfully.
+* Logged in successfully.

+Note, full stops are used.

 The following styles should be applied to the element wrapping the flash notice, ideally a ``<div>``.
 The ``<div>`` allows content of undeclared width to be centred.
 A ``<p>`` is usually nested containing the notice content and the styles are applied to this element.